Airblast sprayer

 These machines are designed to treat large volumes of foliage.
 The large volume of air generated ensures thorough mixing of the foliage and good penetration of the product inside, as well as good coverage of the vegetation.

-Because the droplets produced by pressurising the liquid or centrifuging it are picked up as they leave the nozzle by a large volume of air, which carries them towards the target and penetrates the vegetation.
-A fan can also be used to agitate the vegetation, helping to improve penetration.
+This is because the drops produced by pressurising the liquid or centrifuging are picked up by a large volume of air as they leave the nozzle, which carries them towards the target and penetrates the vegetation.
+The assistance of a fan also helps to agitate the vegetation and improve penetration.

 Precijet - Tecnoma

-These are called axial flow fans because the air passes through the turbine parallel to the turbine's axis of rotation.
+They are called axial flow fans because the air flows through the impeller parallel to the axis of rotation of the impeller.

-These devices are often mistakenly referred to as aeroconvection devices.
-This term refers to a particular type of air-blast device consisting of a high turbine combined with deflectors that direct the air towards the ground, which acts as a reflector, so that the air loaded with droplets is treated from the bottom upwards, hence the term convection associated with aeroconvection.
+These fans are often mistakenly referred to as aeroconvection fans.
+This term refers to a particular type of air-cooled device consisting of a high turbine combined with deflectors that direct the air towards the ground, which acts as a reflector.
+The drop-laden air is then processed from bottom to top, hence the term convection associated with aeroconvection.

-These sprayers use fans consisting of a cylinder with a large number of small fins on its periphery (with the profile of an aircraft wing).
+These devices use fans consisting of a cylinder with a large number of small fins (with an aircraft wing profile) on its periphery.

 The special feature of this system is that it generates a very homogenous volume of air over the entire height of the vegetation to be treated, into which the droplets produced by the nozzles are integrated.

-Characterised by the production of highly homogenous droplets, this type of spraying uses centrifugal force to break up the stream of liquid into droplets.
-The droplet is formed by the rotation of a small-diameter disc, or bowl, with a crenellated periphery.
+This ancient and infrequent spraying method uses centrifugal force to break up the stream of liquid into droplets.
+The droplet is formed by the rotation of a small-diameter disc or bowl with a crenellated periphery.
 On some machines, the element that forms the droplet can have other shapes, such as a screened cylinder (often used for aerial spraying).

 Nozzles are usually driven by a hydraulic motor, which also drives the fan to transport the drops.
 Sometimes, electrical energy (or more rarely pneumatic energy) can replace hydraulic energy.